Student Aid Index (SAI) Calculation

 SAI Summary

-Understanding the parts of your SAI is essential for creating the proper paying for college strategies.
-Families and students can better project their college affordability and the financial outcome of getting a college degree.
+Understanding the components of your SAI is crucial for developing effective strategies for financing your college education.
+Families and students can understand their college affordability, financial debt, and the benefits of earning a college degree.
 We often understate the importance of affordability and focus only on admissions.
-Many of these early college financial decisions will affect the student and the parent’s financial life for years to come.
-Focusing on the outcome needs to be part of the decision.
+Many of these early college financial decisions will significantly impact the students’ and the parents’ financial lives for years to come.
+Focusing on the outcome should be a part of the decision-making process.

 At PayForED, we help families make easy college comparisons and better financial decisions.
-The PayForED student loan solution provides a detailed SAI estimated financial aid award calculation by college.
-We also have a list of trained advisors in college funding and student loan repayment if additional help is needed.
+The PayForED student loan solution provides a detailed SAI (Student Aid Index) calculation by college.
+We also have a list of trained advisors in college funding and student loan repayment, in case additional help is needed.